Make a referral

 The fish versus the fishing lessons.

-An injured person returning home may need to be provided with fish in the form of daily Care, however it needs to be provided in a way that it encourages them to take the risk of finding out what they are really capable of.
+An injured person returning home may need to be provided with fish in the form of daily Care, however, it needs to be provided in a way that encourages them to take the risk of finding out what they are capable of.
 This means embarking on fishing lessons in the form of a rehabilitation programme to learn new techniques and skills.
 These enable the individual to optimise their potential and to enjoy a level of independence which they may never have imagined following their accident.

 Back to News